-- holds a Kansas teaching license with an ESOL endorsement on count day; - have a Kansas ESOL approved waiver on count day; - have a Kansas ESOL provisional license on count day; - have one of the following Kansas restricted pre-standard licenses with ESOL endorsement on count day: Visiting International teacher (VIT), Transitional, Interim Alternative, One-year nonrenewable (TN) -Temporary Nonrenewable; - have an ESOL Endorsement Plan of Study on file at the district office prior to the count day, with courses having begun prior to count day; or - have passed the ESOL PRAXIS and have applied to KSDE Teacher Licensure team for endorsement before the official count day.
+- holds a Kansas teaching license with an ESOL endorsement on count day; - have a Kansas ESOL approved waiver on count day; - have a Kansas ESOL provisional license on count day; - have one of the following Kansas pre-standard licenses with ESOL endorsement on count day: Visiting International teacher (VIT), Transitional, Interim Alternative, One-year nonrenewable (TN) - have an ESOL Endorsement Plan of Study on file at the district office prior to the count day, with courses having begun prior to count day; or

+• have passed the ESOL PRAXIS and have applied to KSDE Teacher Licensure team for endorsement before the official count day.

-Teachers assigned to teach the subject ESOL (not content classroom teachers with English Learners in their classes) must hold an ESOL endorsement, or hold a waiver or provisional ESOL license or have passed the ESOL PRAXIS and applied to KSDE Teacher Licensure for endorsement.
+Teachers assigned to teach the subject ESOL must hold an ESOL endorsement, or hold a waiver or provisional ESOL license or have passed the ESOL PRAXIS and applied to KSDE Teacher Licensure for endorsement.